urgrue/java-async-http/README.md

 # Java Async HTTP Client
-A simple asynchronous HTTP client built on top of Java's `HttpURLConnection`.
+A simple, lightweight, asynchronous HTTP client built on top of Java's `HttpURLConnection`.

 This project is actively being improved and major changes may break backwards compatibility.